 A town bursting with character

-A hive of activity, there’s always something going on in Dartmouth town.
+A hive of activity, there’s always something going on.
 Every second Saturday of the month sees the colourful stalls of the Farmers’ Market huddle in the market square, selling all kinds of tasty local produce.
 Ancient streets are lined by leaning buildings housing tearooms, gourmet restaurants, pubs and shops.
 Hours can be spent simply meandering around town, popping in and out of art galleries and gift shops, absorbing the olde worlde atmosphere and charm.

 The picturesque town is a magnet for artists and crafts people, many of them looking to immortalise its quintessentially English nature.
 Contemporary works of art are sold in the town’s popular galleries, from paintings and sculpture to cartoons and carvings, you can take home an original memento of your holiday.